ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 OAuth2 Client Credentials flow.
 The newly created client can be used to perform this flow!

-The result will be an OAuth2 access token that we will validate in the next step.
+The result will be an OAuth2 access token that will be used to validate in the next step.

 ### Validate the OAuth2 Access Token